fread-ink/epub-cfi-resolver/README.md

 unless the option `range: true` is given, in which case the output will be a proper [Range](https://developer.mozilla.org/en-US/docs/Web/API/Range) object.

+## async .resolveAll(uriOrDoc, [fetchCB], [opts])

+Resolve an entire CFI, fetching and parsing URIs as they are encountered.
+If successful returns an object as documented for the `.resolve()` API call.

+`uriOrDoc` is the initial URI or Document/XMLDocument object where parsing should begin.

+`fetchCB` is an optional async function that takes a URI as its sole argument, retrieves the HTML/XHTML/XML at that URI, parses it into a Document/XMLDocument object and returns it.

+If `fetchCB` is not supplied, then a built in function will be used which relies on XMLHTTPRequest.

 ## CFI.generate(node, offset, extra)

-Generate a CFI string for a `node` reference and optional `offset` into a text node.
+Static function to generate a CFI string for a `node` reference and optional `offset` into a text node.
 The offset will be adjusted to conform to the CFI specification if needed.
 If present the `extra` string will be appended at the end of the CFI before the closing bracket.

-## CFI.comparePart(a, b)
+## CFI.compareParts(a, b)

-Takes two parsed path parts and compares them, e.g:
+Static function that takes two parsed path parts and compares them, e.g:

 ```
 const a = new CFI("epubcfi(/1/4/4~5)").get()[0];